bazel-contrib/rules_nodejs/docs/index.md

 ## Design

 Most bazel rules include package management.
 That is, the `WORKSPACE` file installs both your dependencies and toolchain at the same time.
-For example, in Java, Gradle and Maven they each install both a build tool and a packagae at the same time.
+For example, in Java, Gradle and Maven they each install both a build tool and a package at the same time.

 In nodejs, there are a variety of package managers and build tools which can interoperate.
 Also, there is a well-known package installation location (`node_modules` directory in your project).
 Command-line and other tools look in this directory to find packages.
 So we must either download packages twice (risking version skew between them) or point all tools to Bazel's `external` directory with `NODE_PATH` which would be very inconvenient.